grrrwaaa/gct753/src/pages/agent.md

 ### Steering Behaviors

-Reynolds' vehicles, from [Steering Behaviors for Autonomous Characters](http://www.red3d.com/cwr/steer/gdc99/), breaks movement into three layers:
+Craig Reynolds' work with robotics is strongly inspired by Braitenberg's and Walter's vehicles, and became famous for his work on simulating flocking behavior (see below).
+His work has been widely used in robotics, game design, special effects and simulation.
+Reynolds' paper [Steering Behaviors for Autonomous Characters](http://www.red3d.com/cwr/steer/gdc99/) breaks agent movement into three layers:

 - **Action Selection**: selecting actions to perform according to environmental input and goals to achieve.
 - **Steering**: path determination according to the action selected.
 Many different behaviors can be used; a simple particle-system model could be ```steering force = desired_velocity - current_velocity```.
-- **Locomotion**: conversion of steering into actual movement.
+- **Locomotion**: mechanisms of conversion of steering into actual movement.

 The paper is well worth exploring as a collection of patterns for autonomous agent movements; and presents the elements that make up his simulation of flocking behavior.